knight-ryu12/fredboat.com/public/markdown/index.md

 ## Legal
 By using any of my hosted (but not selfhosted) bots you are subject to our (very minimal!) [terms of service](https://fredboat.com/docs/terms).

-Effective as of 23rd May 2018.
+Effective as of 25th Apr 2017.

 ## Credits
 FredBoat is developed by Fre_d (aka Frederikam) with the help of contributors on GitHub.